Alliant Energy Q1 2026 Earnings Call Highlights

 About LNT

 Alliant Energy Corporation operates as a regulated investor-owned public utility holding company.
-Its primary focus is to provide regulated electric and natural gas service to its customers in the Midwest through its two public utility subsidiaries: Interstate Power and Light Company (IPL) and Wisconsin Power and Light Company (WPL).
+Its primary focus is to provide regulated electric and natural gas services to its customers in the Midwest through its two public utility subsidiaries: Interstate Power and Light Company (IPL) and Wisconsin Power and Light Company (WPL).
 Its non-utility holdings are organized under Alliant Energy Finance, LLC.
 Its segments include IPL and WPL.
 IPL is a public utility engaged principally in the generation and distribution of electricity and the distribution and transportation of natural gas to retail customers in select markets in Iowa.
-WPL is a public utility engaged principally in the generation and distribution of electricity and the distribution and transportation of natural gas to retail customers in select markets in Wisconsin.
-WPL operates in municipalities pursuant to permits of indefinite duration and state statutes authorizing utility operation in areas annexed by a municipality.
+IPL also sells electricity to wholesale customers in Illinois and Iowa.
+WPL is a public utility engaged principally in the generation and distribution of electricity and the distribution of and transportation of natural gas to retail customers in select markets in Wisconsin.
+WPL also sells electricity to wholesale customers in Wisconsin.

 About the author